jb55/kindlize/README.md

 manuscripts, and Kindlize will reformat and recompile those LaTeX files so that the new pdf file is Kindle-friendly.

+## CAVEAT

+Currently Kindlize only works with `astro-ph` posts on arXiv, but it ould be easily adapted to other fields by adding related journal LaTeX style files.
+Let me know if you want to work on implementing Kindlize for fields outside of Astrophysics.

 Screenshots
 -----------